 A few years earlier I’d been told by doctors that I had something called ‘degenerative disc disorder’, that the discs in my lower spine were damaged beyond repair and would never function properly again.
 I would spend the rest of my life managing pain and weakness.
 It’s just something that happens as a combination of age, wear and tear, they told me.
 I was 40 at the time.
 My time in Mexico had been emotionally charged with trying to accept the reality of their words.
 For a former athlete and someone who held their physicality in high regard, this was proving difficult.
 This breakfast conversation was challenging me to think again!
 What was a little cartilage and soft tissue in comparison to what this woman had been able to resolve?

 In that moment, as I gazed out towards the gentle rolling waves breaking on the white coral sand, I was overcome with a strong sense of gratitude for what I knew was true for me too.
 I could repair those spinal discs with my mental power.
 There was no reason why a few years from now, I could confidently say that I had disbelieved the medics and pursued an inner journey of healing.

 “In ten years time my back will be so strong I will be able to put both legs behind my head and stand on my hands!”
 I declared to myself silently.

-And so, now, whenever I reach a new challenge on my healing journey, either for me, or for one of my patients, I return to the breakfast lesson on Tulum Beach, the exact same principal so eloquently described by the late David R. Hawkins MD PhD, in his book Healing and Recovery (Veritas, 2009):
+And so, now, whenever I reach a new challenge on my healing journey, either for me, or for one of my patients, I return to the breakfast lesson on Tulum Beach, the exact same principal to stretch your mind, so eloquently described by the late David R. Hawkins MD PhD, in his book Healing and Recovery (Veritas, 2009):